 Another one of the grandfathers of podcasting.
 Around since 2004.
 Massive supporters of podcasting community.
 Huge virtual “high five” from us on that front.
 Definitely one of the “giants” in the space.
 With over 50,000 shows on their books.

-5 different pricing plans.
-Starts at $5 per month plan and can go up to $75 per month.
+6 different pricing plans.
+Starts at $5 per month plan and can go up to $150 per month for plans focused on more storage needs (3GB in the top plan).

 The basic $5 plan includes the following